JBeto/finalproject-i_dont_have_1_lol/README.md

 Navigate to the Frontend directory.
 In Map.py edit the google maps API key to your own API key.
 To compile the LuceneIndexer.java in the JavaIndexer/LuceneIndexer/src/lucene we need to compile it with the correct classpaths.
 To compile LuceneIndexer:

 javac LuceneIndexer.java -cp /path to lucene7.7.1/lucene-7.7.1/core/lucene-core-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/queryparser/lucene-queryparser-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/analysis/common/lucene-analyzers-common-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/demo/lucene-demo-7.7.1.jar:/path to JSON-java/JSON-java/json-20180813.jar:/path to jython/jython.jar

 (optional) Once we have Lucene Indexer compiled we can create the indexer using this.
-However since a final_indexer is already in the repo this step isnt necessary. java -cp /path to lucene7.7.1/lucene-7.7.1/core/lucene-core-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/queryparser/lucene-queryparser-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/analysis/common/lucene-analyzers-common-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/demo/lucene-demo-7.7.1.jar:/path to JSON-java/JSON-java/json-20180813.jar:/path to jython/jython.jar:.
+However since a final_indexer is already in the repo this step isnt necessary.

+java -cp /path to lucene7.7.1/lucene-7.7.1/core/lucene-core-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/queryparser/lucene-queryparser-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/analysis/common/lucene-analyzers-common-7.7.1.jar:/path to lucene7.7.1/lucene-7.7.1/demo/lucene-demo-7.7.1.jar:/path to JSON-java/JSON-java/json-20180813.jar:/path to jython/jython.jar:.
 LuceneIndexer

 This will create an indexer with the indexer name specified in LuceneIndexer.java.

+To allow jython to run with classpaths during the map.py execution you must go into the jython script itself and add the same classpaths that we compiled the LuceneIndexer.java with.
+Once we have this our webserver can make multiple requests to the Lucene Indexer.
-The next step is to run the map.py script from the LuceneIndexer.java directory: jython /Frontend/map.py
+The next step is to run the map.py script from the LuceneIndexer.java directory:

+jython /Frontend/map.py